Pam Tillis: 1992–1995: Homeward Looking Angel and Sweetheart's Dance

 In 1992, Arista Nashville released Tillis's next album, Homeward Looking Angel.
-The lead single, "Shake the Sugar Tree", reached top five on the country charts the same year.
-Tillis and Worley both enjoyed the sound of Stephanie Bentley's vocals on the demo track and chose to retain them on the final recording.
-The album charted another top-ten hit with the Gretchen Peters composition "Let That Pony Run".
+The lead single, "Shake the Sugar Tree", reached the top five on the country charts the same year.
+Tillis and Worley both enjoyed the sound of Stephanie Bentley's vocals on the demonstration track and chose to retain them on the final recording.
+The album charted another top-10 hit with the Gretchen Peters composition "Let That Pony Run".
 After it, "Cleopatra, Queen of Denial" and "Do You Know Where Your Man Is" peaked in lower chart positions.
 Homeward Looking Angel also included a duet with Diamond Rio lead singer Marty Roe titled "Love Is Only Human".
 Tillis co-wrote half of the album's songs including "Cleopatra, Queen of Denial" with her then-husband, songwriter Bob DiPiero.
 Worley provided backing vocals on "Do You Know Where Your Man Is".
 The album was certified platinum in 1995 for sales of one million copies.
 Alanna Nash rated Homeward Looking Angel "C+", calling Tillis's vocals "irritatingly in-your-face".
 Roch Parisien of AllMusic called it a "very solid" album, praising the songwriting of the singles in particular.

 Tillis contributed to two collaborative singles in 1993: Dolly Parton's "Romeo" and George Jones's "I Don't Need Your Rockin' Chair".
-The former was nominated that year for Grammy Award for Best Country Collaboration with Vocals, while the latter won Vocal Event of the Year from the Country Music Association.
+The former was nominated that year for Grammy Award for Best Country Collaboration with Vocals, while the latter won Vocal Event of the Year from the Country Music Association (CMA).
 The CMA organization also nominated her for Female Vocalist of the Year, while "Cleopatra, Queen of Denial" was nominated by both the Academy of Country Music and the Country Music Association for Video of the Year.
 In early 1994, several of Tillis's archived recordings for Warner were compiled into an album titled Collection.
 Included on this were the singles "There Goes My Love" and "Those Memories of You", along with the original Warner recordings of "Maybe It Was Memphis" and "One of Those Things".
-Also included was her previously-unreleased rendition of "Five Minutes", a single in 1990 for Lorrie Morgan.
+Also included was her previously unreleased rendition of "Five Minutes", a single in 1990 for Lorrie Morgan.
 Mansfield considered the inclusion of the latter three songs "interesting" in a review for AllMusic.